The Affordable Care Act (ACA) improved health insurance coverage for young adults, but beware of the pregnancy loophole.

-Since the federal health care reform law was passed, young adults up to age 26 can stay on a parent’s health plan, regardless of whether they live away from home, are out of school or are married.
-The U.S. Department of Health and Human Services estimates 1.1 million young women have health insurance coverage as a result of the provision.
+The ACA allows young adults up to age 26 can stay on a parent’s health plan.
+Children up to 26 can go a parent’s plan regardless of whether they live away from home, are out of school or are married.

 Maternity services and childbirth are likely not covered if you’re a dependent